joleaf/pyrsdameraulevenshtein/README.md

 ## Performance

-Tests are executed on a Mac Mini with M1 chip.
+Tests are executed on a Mac Mini with M1 chip with Python 3.10.
+Redo these tests in [tests/DamerauLevenshteinTest.py](tests/DamerauLevenshteinTest.py).

 #### List comparisons